 This module provides network drivers and routing configuration.
-Network drivers for specific hardware are available within this module and are used to configure a hardware network interface.
-Configured interfaces are then available for use via the socket module.
-To use this module the network build of firmware must be installed.
+To use this module, a MicroPython variant/build with network capabilities must be installed.
+Network drivers for specific hardware are available within this module and are used to configure hardware network interface(s).
+Network services provided by configured interfaces are then available for use via the socket module.